About Us

 Mission:

-The mission of the ETSU Campus ID Services office is to maintain a secure identification program that benefits our campus community by providing security, convenience, and financial benefits to all its stakeholders.
-Providing exceptional service and support to our students, faculty, staff, parents, and partners, we will continue to seek out new uses for the BUC ID, moving toward a mobile campus with a one-credential, easy-to-use system.
-Further, we will ensure the credential is marketed and promoted effectively to all potential users.
-Finally, we will continually look to expand and improve our services related to the campus ID system.
+The mission of the ETSU Campus ID Services office is to maintain a secure identification program that benefits our campus community by providing security, convenience, and financial value to all its stakeholders.
+By delivering exceptional service and support to our students, faculty, staff, parents, and partners, we support ETSU as a mobile campus through a unified, one-credential system centered on the BUC ID.
+We are committed to effectively marketing and promoting the credential to all users while continually expanding, enhancing, and improving services associated with the campus ID system.

 Vision: